Explained: Why Nitish Kumar is playing a lead role in Opposition unity talks

 On Sunday, Kumar extended support to Kejriwal’s cause of defeating the BJP government’s bill in the Rajya Sabha to replace a recent central ordinance.
 The Centre’s ordinance virtually negated a May 11 Supreme Court order that ruled in favour of Kejriwal’s Delhi government in a matter related to the power to transfer bureaucrats posted in the national capital.
 Kejriwal is seeking the Opposition’s support to stop a bill to this effect in parliament.
 Kumar has said that the Opposition’s assistance to Kejriwal in this matter will be the semi-final for 2024 general election.

 On Monday, Kumar met with Gandhi and Kharge again to share details of his discussions with other Opposition leaders.
-They will also reportedly discussed an Opposition leaders’ meeting Kumar is likely to host in Patna.
+They also reportedly discussed an Opposition leaders’ meeting Kumar is likely to host in Patna.

 Kumar’s preeminence in the talks